AI & Machine Learning

 Hello there!

 I’m Gopika, a Master's student in the Erasmus Mundus Joint Master in Artificial Intelligence (EMAI) at Universitat Pompeu Fabra (UPF).
-My interests lie in audio processing and music information retrieval (MIR), and I’m passionate about using data science and machine learning to uncover patterns in music, from its cultural evolution to artistic practices.
+My research follows two parallel branches: foundations of AI and representation learning, covering latent space modeling, probabilistic methods and deep neural architectures, and applications in audio processing and music information retrieval (MIR), where I apply these techniques to analyze rhythm, timbre and the evolution of musical style.

 I’m a lifelong learner, always eager to explore new ideas through my research, science communication, and personal hobbies.
 In my free time, I enjoy reading, birdwatching, playing stringed instruments, and stargazing.